-Driveways shall not be permitted to connect to an abutting road through a curb return area.
-Driveways on corner lots shall connect to the adjacent roadway with the least estimated traffic volume and be located a minimum of 10m from the front of curb of the adjacent roadway, that is, locate driveways outside of curb returns.
+Driveways shall not be permitted to connect to an abutting road through a curb return area unless otherwise approved by the City.
+Whenever possible, driveways on corner lots shall connect to the adjacent roadway with the least estimated traffic. volume and be located a minimum of 10m from the front of curb of the adjacent roadway, that is, locate driveways outside of curb returns.